rogomdi/warehouse/README.md

 Security
 ---
 Because of the lack of time, these coding test have not any security implemented, in a production environment these APIs should have a security layer using JWT tokens or the OAuth2 standard.
-Also, I would suggest having a gateway on top of these services, so you only expose these APIs through it.
+Also, I would suggest having a gateway on top of these this service, so you only expose these APIs through it.

 API documentation
 ---